 If you’re looking at the title of this blog post and thinking, “I have no idea what that means.
 Is this something like Driver’s Ed?” – don’t worry, I can explain…

-You might already be familiar with the phrase “driving for dollars” (which I covered in a previous post in this series).
-It simply means searching for real estate deals by literally driving around town in your car ( or paying someone else to do it).
+You might already be familiar with the phrase “driving for dollars” (which I covered in my previous Finding Foreclosures post).
+It simply means searching for real estate deals by literally driving around town in your car (or paying someone else to do it).

 But – instead of physically driving around in your off-market property search, which can be a big time-suck, you can actually “drive” for dollars online.